develosi/factor_fitness/README.md

 The user can view current available products in the store and filter them using the dropdown menus at the top.

-Users can also serach the entire site for a particular product using the search bar at the top nav section.
+Users can also search the entire site for a particular product using the search bar at the top nav section.

 ![Products Page](documentation/screenshot_products.png)